hellochang/chess/README.md

 After each move, the program will print the current board to tty and show who is the next player.

 ## Configure the board

+Before a game started, or after a game finished, you can setup the board.

 To add a piece by